Political positions of Joe Lieberman: Free trade

-Lieberman supported the North American Free Trade Agreement (NAFTA) and continues to do so.
+Lieberman supported the North American Free Trade Agreement (NAFTA) and continued to do so.

 During a 2004 Democratic presidential primary debate in South Carolina, he said, "though it's cost some jobs, has actually netted out 900,000 new jobs that were created by NAFTA".
 Lieberman also voted for the Central America-United States-Free Trade Agreement (CAFTA) in 2005.

-Lieberman is also the co-author of the US–China Relations Act that would create new incentives in bilateral relations with China.
+Lieberman was also the co-author of the US–China Relations Act that would create new incentives in bilateral relations with China.
 He voted for the U.S./China World Trade Organization (WTO) Accession agreement in 2000.

 Geneva Conventions

-Lieberman supports the Alberto Gonzales policy memo on the application of provisions of the Geneva Conventions.
-He believes "the decision was, in my opinion, a reasonable one, and ultimately a progressive one."
-He agrees with Gonzales in describing certain provisions of Geneva Conventions, specifically "that a captured enemy be afforded such things as commissary privileges, script advances of monthly pay, athletic uniforms and scientific instruments" as "quaint".
-He also agrees with the legal decision that al Qaeda's members "were not entitled to prisoner of war status."
+Lieberman supported the Alberto Gonzales policy memo on the application of provisions of the Geneva Conventions.
+He believed "the decision was, in my opinion, a reasonable one, and ultimately a progressive one."
+He agreed with Gonzales in describing certain provisions of Geneva Conventions, specifically "that a captured enemy be afforded such things as commissary privileges, script advances of monthly pay, athletic uniforms and scientific instruments" as "quaint".
+He also agreed with the legal decision that al Qaeda's members "were not entitled to prisoner of war status."
 In 2006, the United States Supreme Court ruled in Hamdan v.
 Rumsfeld that "at least" Common Article 3 of the Geneva Conventions is applicable to combatants "in the territory of" a signatory of the Conventions.